This article has links to products and services we love, which we may make commission from.

-And there’s always something to do in this famous spot- from its awesome attractions, unique events, great food, shopping, and more.
+And there’s always something to do in this famous spot- from its awesome attractions, unique events, fun food experiences, shopping, and more.

 This guide details the things to do at Times Square that equals fun and excitement.

-You’ll also find things to do for free in Times Square as well as activities that are definitely worth paying for, along with some nearby places to visit.
+You’ll find things to do for free in Times Square, as well as activities that are definitely worth paying for, along with some nearby places to visit.

 Times Square also features in our NYC bucket list guide.